pdulak/oldFashionedMasonry/README.md

 * works without grid and flexbox
 * reacts to the browser resize

-Because I wanted this to be as simple as possible, I used jQuery instead of finding vanilla JavaScript methods that will work for all major, older browsers.
+Because I wanted this to be as simple as possible, I used jQuery instead of finding vanilla Javascript methods that will work for all major, older browsers.

 Screenshot of the `index.html` demo: